AlexHagemeister/JavaProjects/Lab5_StudentScoreAnalysis/src/readme.txt

         - Statistics class has methods to prints selected statistics
         - Each class has a print() method to print instance variables

-    TEST CASES:

-        1. empty file with header
-        2. 1 record with header
-        3. 15 records with header
-        4. 40 records with header
-        5. 42 records with header - ignore the last two rows.

 PROGRAM TEST OUTPUT:

+    Current file: 15_records_with_header.txt

 Select from the follwing options:
 1. Print high scores for each quiz
 2. Print low scores for each quiz
 3. Print average scores for each quiz
 4. Print all statistics for each quiz
-    5. EXIT PROGRAM
+5. EXIT ANALYTICS

+Enter your selection: one
+Invalid selection.
+Please try again.
+Enter your selection: -1
+Invalid selection.
+Please try again.
+Enter your selection: 10
+Invalid selection.
+Please try again.
 Enter your selection: 1
 Low scores: 0 7 0 32

 Enter your selection: 2
 High scores: 100 100 100 90

 Enter your selection: 3
 Average scores: 46.20 42.33 70.47 75.67

 Enter your selection: 4
 High scores: 100 100 100 90
 Low scores: 0 7 0 32
 Average scores: 46.20 42.33 70.47 75.67

-    Enter your selection: four
-    Invalid selection.
-Please try again.
-    Enter your selection: a
-    Invalid selection.
-Please try again.
-    Enter your selection: abcd
-    Invalid selection.
-Please try again.
-    Enter your selection: 1234
-    Invalid selection.
-Please try again.
-    Enter your selection: -1
-    Invalid selection.
-Please try again.
 Enter your selection: 5

+Exiting analytics for file...

+*** END TEST CASE 1 ***

+Current file: 1_record_with_header.txt

+Select from the follwing options:
+1. Print high scores for each quiz
+2. Print low scores for each quiz
+3. Print average scores for each quiz
+4. Print all statistics for each quiz
+5. EXIT ANALYTICS

+Enter your selection: 1
+Low scores: 95 1 99 78

+Enter your selection: 2
+High scores: 95 1 99 78

+Enter your selection: 3
+Average scores: 95.00 1.00 99.00 78.00

+Enter your selection: 4
+High scores: 95 1 99 78
+Low scores: 95 1 99 78
+Average scores: 95.00 1.00 99.00 78.00

+Enter your selection: 5

+Exiting analytics for file...

+*** END TEST CASE 2 ***

+Current file: empty_with_header.txt

+Student array is empty.

+Select from the follwing options:
+1. Print high scores for each quiz
+2. Print low scores for each quiz
+3. Print average scores for each quiz
+4. Print all statistics for each quiz
+5. EXIT ANALYTICS

+Enter your selection: 1
+Low scores:

+Enter your selection: 2
+High scores:

+Enter your selection: 3
+Average scores:

+Enter your selection: 4
+High scores:
+Low scores:
+Average scores:

+Enter your selection: 5

+Exiting analytics for file...

+*** END TEST CASE 3 ***

+Current file: 40_records_with_header.txt

+Select from the follwing options:
+1. Print high scores for each quiz
+2. Print low scores for each quiz
+3. Print average scores for each quiz
+4. Print all statistics for each quiz
+5. EXIT ANALYTICS

+Enter your selection: 1
+Low scores: 0 1 0 32

+Enter your selection: 2
+High scores: 100 100 100 100

+Enter your selection: 3
+Average scores: 47.60 42.30 69.78 76.80

+Enter your selection: 4
+High scores: 100 100 100 100
+Low scores: 0 1 0 32
+Average scores: 47.60 42.30 69.78 76.80

+Enter your selection: 5

+Exiting analytics for file...

+*** END TEST CASE 4 ***

+Current file: 42_records_with_header.txt

+Select from the follwing options:
+1. Print high scores for each quiz
+2. Print low scores for each quiz
+3. Print average scores for each quiz
+4. Print all statistics for each quiz
+5. EXIT ANALYTICS

+Enter your selection: 1
+Low scores: 0 1 0 32

+Enter your selection: 2
+High scores: 100 100 100 100

+Enter your selection: 3
+Average scores: 47.60 42.30 69.78 76.80

+Enter your selection: 4
+High scores: 100 100 100 100
+Low scores: 0 1 0 32
+Average scores: 47.60 42.30 69.78 76.80

+Enter your selection: 5

-    Exiting program...
+Exiting analytics for file...

+*** END TEST CASE 5 ***